Marta Martin: Work

 In 1987, Martin came to Los Angeles on a Greyhound bus with $500.
-After a series of odd jobs, she landed her first film role (performing under the name “Marta Alica”) in the film Mindwarp co-starring Bruce Campbell.
+After a series of odd jobs, she landed her first film role (performing under the name "Marta Alicia") in the film Mindwarp co-starring Bruce Campbell.
 Her roommate during her first years in Los Angeles was soap opera and CSI: Miami star Eva LaRue.
 They remain best friends to this day.

 Martin spent much of the 1990s guest-starring in a variety of network sitcoms and dramas, including NYPD Blue, Dharma & Greg, Players, and Ned & Stacey.
 She was part of the original cast of the ABC drama Brothers & Sisters, before the cast was overhauled prior to premiering.

-Her most recent television work was the 2007 Lifetime movie Christmas in Paradise co-starring Eureka star Colin Ferguson.
+She would continue television work in the 2007 Lifetime movie Christmas in Paradise co-starring Eureka star Colin Ferguson.
 She co-starred in the 2009 film release Skills Like This which won the Audience Award at the 2007 SXSW Film Festival.